J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 2017/03/27<BR>
 1. Outrun by a slime mold..
 I gave it a week to solve this puzzle, but when I checked today it had already left the area, leaving the husks of the plundered cities to a true mold.
 Are they avoiding eachother?
 Is the slime mold bored?<BR>
 2. Close up of the situation.<BR>
 3. Evidence of failed attempts to escape the container.
 The salty agar works!
 Next time I will lower the amount of salt.
 I cleaned the contaminated area and added more oats, it had depleted most of it.
-At room temperature, it likes a lot of food.<BR><BR>
+At room temperature, it eats a lot.<BR><BR>
 2017/03/21<BR>
 4. Happily munching away in a future Belgium with random new cities.<BR>
 5. Go, slime mold, go.<BR>